Pulling Together a Strong Crew

 - Inviting crew members to join and create their own individual accounts

 - Providing assistance to the crew on how to use the tool

-The Data QA/QC Manager oversees data and information entered in the tool and monitors for accuracy and quality.
-This role is important because all crew members have authoring privileges.
-In addition to the crew deciding on a protocol for those members entering information and completing reports, the Data QA/QC Manager should confirm that the final output is correct.
+The QA/QC Manager oversees information entered in the AEM Pilot and monitors for accuracy and quality.
+The QA/QC Manager should confirm that the final output is correct.